The Therapy of Light

 Color diagnoses: Referring to Amber,[2] all methods for diagnosing diseases fall under two main categories: a) seeing the cause and b) detecting the symptoms.
 The following techniques will utilize these two categories.

-Observation: This method involves observing the individual’s body to determine the problem.
-Twelve different areas of the body can be observed.
-The color of these areas reveals the individual’s illness.
-These are the color of the eye, nails, urine, stools, skin, hair, lips, tongue, hands, ear, general appearance, and color and organ relationship.
+Observation: This method involves observing the individual’s body to identify the problem.
+Twelve different areas of the body can be assessed.
+The color of these areas indicates the individual’s illness.
+These include the color of the eyes, nails, urine, stools, skin, hair, lips, tongue, hands, ears, general appearance, and the relationship between color and organs.

 Aura, Electromagnetic Diagnosis: The aura is the electromagnetic field surrounding all living things.
-By seeing the aura, with or without the physical eye, one can see which colors are missing or out of harmony in an individual’s electromagnetic field.
-Techniques used to examine the aura are the clairvoyant’s eye, the Kilner Screen,[26] and Kirlian photography.[17][39]
+By observing the aura, with or without the physical eye, one can see which colors are absent or out of harmony in an individual’s electromagnetic field.
+Techniques used to examine the aura include the clairvoyant’s eye, the Kilner Screen,[26] and Kirlian photography.[17][39]

-Psychological Diagnosis: The diagnostician must learn about an individual’s reaction to color, sensory, and emotional.
+Psychological Diagnosis: The diagnostician must learn about an individual’s reactions to color, sensory stimuli, and emotions.
 The therapist can then detect a possible lack of harmony or disease.

-Diagnosis by Visualization: An individual is asked to visualize the spectrum’s colors in their order from red to violet.
-The diagnostician can observe imbalances by carefully watching the individual’s reaction to each color.
+Diagnosis by Visualization: An individual is prompted to visualize the spectrum’s colors in their order from red to violet.
+The diagnostician can observe imbalances by attentively watching the individual’s response to each color.

 Prism Diagnosis: A photograph of an individual is examined with a prism to determine whether the individual’s and prism’s colors correspond.
 If there is no correspondence, the illness can be treated accordingly.[2]

-Diagnosis with Pendulum: This method is used to decide which color is wanted in case of a disease.
-The diagnostician uses the pendulum and asks which color they can apply to the patient.
+Diagnosis with Pendulum: This method is employed to determine the desired color in a disease.
+The diagnostician uses a pendulum and inquires which color can be applied to the patient.

 Gimble’s Diagnostic Chart: This method combines dowsing and comparison.
-The diagnostic chart shows the thirty-two vertebrae of the human spine.
-These vertebrae are divided into four sections of eight.
-Each vertebra of the four parts is attributed to one of the eight colors: magenta, violet, blue, turquoise, green, yellow, orange, and red.
+The diagnostic chart displays the thirty-two vertebrae of the human spine, divided into four sections of eight.
+Each vertebra in these sections is associated with one of eight colors: magenta, violet, blue, turquoise, green, yellow, orange, and red.
 First, a patient signs their name along the spine on the back of the diagnostic chart.
-Then, by comparing the vibrations of the signature with the colored vertebrae’s waves through dowsing, the appropriate color is found.
-This color is used in healing alongside the complimentary one.[21]
+Then, by comparing the vibrations of the signature with the waves of the colored vertebrae through dowsing, the appropriate color is identified.
+This color is used in healing alongside the complementary one.[21]

-Color treatments: There are several ways of treating people with color.
-The following methods are the most common and known in the literature.
+Color treatments: There are several ways to treat people with color.
+The following methods are the most common and recognized in the literature.

-Sun Exposure: This is a common way of treating individuals with color, and it was the most practiced one in the early days of color healing.
-Colored glass or lenses are placed between the sun and the individual, allowing the right color to be applied directly from the sunlight.
+Sun Exposure: This is a common method for treating individuals with color and was the most widely used in the early days of color healing.
+Colored glass or lenses are placed between the sun and the individual, allowing the appropriate color to be applied directly from sunlight.
 Edwin D Babbitt and Theo Gimble are the most well-known practitioners of this type of color treatment.

-Lamp and Projector Radiation: The most practiced way of treating people with color is using colored lamps or projectors.
-The colored lamps are a practical solution; the only things needed are lamps in various colors.
+Lamp and Projector Radiation: The most common method of using color therapy is through colored lamps or projectors.
+Colored lamps provide a practical solution, requiring only lamps in various colors.
 One of the most well-known color lamps is the Rithmo-Duo-Color system.
-It is a lamp that rhythmically projects two colors: healing and complementary.
+This lamp rhythmically projects two colors: healing and complementary.
 G.S.
 White developed it at the beginning of this century.[40][41]
-The projector gives more opportunity to choose the exact color needed and connect to a computer to produce over sixteen million colors.
+The projector offers greater flexibility in selecting the precise color needed and can connect to a computer to produce over sixteen million colors.

-Electrothermolume Cabinet: This is a cabinet or small room where a patient can sit and be bathed in color from color screens fixed at the front of the cabinet.[4]
+Electrothermolume Cabinet: This is a cabinet or small room where a patient can sit and be bathed in colors from screens fixed at the front cabinet.[4]

-Solarized or color-charged water, clothes, food, crystals, etc.: Many color healers use color-charged objects in their treatment.
-The most common of these is the solarized water.
-Water is put in a colored bottle and stored in direct sunlight for a few hours.
+Solarized or color-charged water, clothes, food, crystals, etc.: Many color healers utilize color-charged objects in their treatments.
+The most common of these is solarized water, which is created by placing water in a colored bottle and storing it in direct sunlight for a few hours.
 The individual then drinks the water.

-Color Massage: The healer first washes their hands in water, then bathes them for three to five minutes in the total rays of a colored lamp.
-The hands are rubbed briskly together, and massage is given for ten to fifteen minutes.
+Color Massage: The healer first washes their hands in water and then bathes them for three to five minutes in the full rays of a colored lamp.
+The hands are rubbed briskly together, and the massage lasts ten to fifteen minutes.

-The Chromo Light Filter Box is a small box with a shelf inside where the healer places one or more color filters.
-Underneath the shelf is a photograph or signature of the person who receives the absent color healing.
+The Chromo Light Filter Box.
+It is a small box with a shelf inside where the healer places one or more color filters.
+A photograph or signature of the person receiving the absent color healing is under the shelf.
 The box is then placed in direct sunlight.[27]

-Mental projection: An individual imagines the air around him colored in one or more colors.
+Mental projection: An individual imagines the air around him colored in one or more hues.
 He then visualizes himself bathed in color.
-During daily meditation, seeing the color flooding the affected organ will have a powerful, beneficial effect.
-Mental projection can also be used as an alternative healing method.
+Visualizing the color flooding the affected organ during daily meditation can have a powerful, beneficial effect.
+Mental projection can also be utilized as an alternative healing method.

-Color Breathing: An individual visualizes the air around him in the needed color.
-Then, the colored air is inhaled and exhaled with deep rhythmic breathing.
-Simple mental affirmations of the color being used are everyday and helpful.
+Color Breathing: An individual visualizes the air surrounding him in the desired color.
+Then, he inhales and exhales the colored air with deep, rhythmic breathing.
+Simple mental affirmations about the color being used are common and beneficial.

-Color Acupuncture Therapy: This method is the MORA Color Therapy with an unlimited penetration depth using six colors: violet, blue, green, yellow, orange, and red, depending upon one’s choice.
-It is possible to use this method with an electronic device.
-Beat frequencies in a low-frequency range are used, and not the color itself.
-These frequencies have the same therapeutic effect as light itself.
-Due to the excellent penetration of these low frequencies, the treatment requires only a few seconds.
-In contrast, standard color therapy requires a much longer time.[29]
+Color Acupuncture Therapy: This method is MORA Color Therapy, which offers unlimited penetration depth using six colors: violet, blue, green, yellow, orange, and red, depending on individual preference.
+This method can also be applied with an electronic device.
+Low-frequency beat frequencies are utilized, not the colors themselves.
+These frequencies provide the same therapeutic effect as light.
+Due to the excellent penetration capability of these low frequencies, treatment only requires a few seconds.
+In contrast, standard color therapy necessitates a much longer duration time.[29]

-Color in Anesthetic: Light can be used as an anesthetic in manipulative surgery.
-This is achieved when patients look through colored lenses until they become insensitive to pain.
-The patient remains conscious throughout the operation, with no after-effects.[23]
+Color in Anesthetic: Light can be utilized as an anesthetic in manipulative surgery.
+This is accomplished when patients view through colored lenses until they become insensitive to pain.
+The patient stays conscious throughout the operation, with no after-effects.[23]

-Color as a Preventive Treatment: Using Kirlian technology, an Indian researcher, J. M. Shah, took pictures of the electromagnetic energy glowing around the human body.
-He discovered that actual disease appears first in the aura and is then transferred to the physical body.
-The time it takes for the illness to reach the physical body can take six to eight months.
-Thus, he established that color therapy could be a preventive treatment.[43]
+Color as a Preventive Treatment: Using Kirlian technology, Indian researcher J. M. Shah took pictures of the electromagnetic energy glowing around the human body.
+He discovered that actual disease first appears in the aura and is then transferred to the physical body.
+The time it takes for the illness to reach the physical body can range from six to eight months.
+Therefore, he established that color therapy could serve as a preventive measure treatment.[43]

 Light Healers - A Brief Review

-Light healing was the first type of therapy that man used.
-It was nature’s method for keeping the organism balanced and rhythmic.[2]
+Light healing was the first type of therapy that humans used.
+It was nature’s method for maintaining balance in the organism’s rhythm.[2]

-The ancient Egyptians knew of the power and influence of light.
-In their magnificent temples were color halls, such as Karnak and Thebes, where the light treatments were practiced and researched.[3]
-The rooms were designed to break the sun’s rays into seven spectrum colors.
-In this way, the light was used to aid healing and worship.[27]
-The Egyptians were specific about their use of light.
-They related the colors to the various gods that they worshipped.
-Blue, yellow, and red were the activating forces of man’s being.
+The ancient Egyptians understood the power and influence of light.
+In their magnificent temples, such as Karnak and Thebes, there were color halls where light treatments were practiced and researched.[3]
+These rooms were designed to break the sun’s rays into seven spectrum colors, using light to aid in healing and worship.[27]
+The Egyptians were particular about their use of light, associating colors with the various gods they worshipped.
+Blue, yellow, and red represented the activating forces of man’s being.
 An Egyptian’s religious duty was to bathe in the sun’s spectral light daily.
-The Egyptians also used the technique of having the patient drink solarized water.
-All people of ancient times practiced this, including the Indians, Chinese, South American Indians, etc.[2]
+Additionally, the Egyptians employed the technique of having patients drink solarized water.
+People in ancient times, including Indians, Chinese, and South American Indians, also practiced this.[2]

 In Asia, the Persians practiced a form of color therapy based on the emanation of light.
 Buddhists in India used the same principles in the early days.[12]
-An old Indian theory of light healing tells us that disease lacks color in the energy field surrounding each person – the aura.
+An old Indian theory of light healing states that disease lacks color in the energy field surrounding each person – the aura.
 The aim is to rebalance the energy field and add the missing color.
-The theory is related, to some extent, to yoga Sastra and reaches back at least to the 3rd century A.D.[25]
+The theory is related, to some extent, to yoga Sastra and dates back at least to the 3rd century A.D.[25]

-The Zuni Indians used prismatic colors and sound in their healing arts.
-First, they used shells found in Corn Mountain and polished them to paper-like thinness.
-Then, they painted each shell with one of the spectrum’s colors and held them between their ear and the sun.
-The combination of color and sound produced a specific healing effect.[23]
+The Zuni Indians utilized prismatic colors and sound in their healing arts.
+First, they gathered shells from Corn Mountain and polished them to a paper-like thinness.
+Then, they painted each shell with a color from the spectrum and held them between their ear and the sun.
+The combination of color and sound produced a specific healing effect effect.[23]

-While the ancient people of Egypt, India, and Persia practiced color healing, the Greeks attempted to take another direction in medicine.
+While the ancient peoples of Egypt, India, and Persia practiced color healing, the Greeks took a different approach to medicine.
 Modern medicine traces its ancestry to Hippocrates in the fourth century B.C.
 At this point, the history of light in medicine split into two paths: the mystics and the clinicians.
-More thought was given to the physical rather than the metaphysical nature of light.[12]
+More emphasis was placed on the physical rather than the metaphysical nature of light.[12]

 At the beginning of the eighteenth century, Isaac Newton (1642-1727) presented his great discoveries in optics.
-In his work Opticks from 1704, he gave innovations like light and color.
-Using a wedge of glass or prism, Newton found that the white light can be refracted into the light of different colors.
+In his work Opticks from 1704, he introduced innovations related to light and color.
+Newton discovered that a glass wedge or prism can refract white light into different colors.
 Through this, he took the first steps toward a theory of color vision.
-Furthermore, he showed that white light could be divided into seven colors according to wavelength: violet, indigo, blue, green, yellow, orange, and red.[32]
-It was the first significant step toward the electromagnetic theory of light, which James C. Maxwell later put forward.
+Furthermore, he demonstrated that white light could be divided into seven colors according to wavelength: violet, indigo, blue, green, yellow, orange, and red.[32]
+This was the first significant step toward the electromagnetic theory of light, which James C. Maxwell later proposed.

 Rudolph Steiner (1861-1925) was an Austrian regarded as a social philosopher, educator, occultist, and religious leader.
-He declared that life radiates color.
-He said that out of illness comes a new state of consciousness.
-It means that the experience of the disease itself will eventually lead to conscious clarity, balance, and health.
+He declared that life radiates color and asserted that a new state of consciousness comes out of illness.
+This means that disease experience will eventually lead to conscious clarity, balance, and health.
 Steiner expressed that color would unlock the door to healing.
-He taught two kinds of color treatments; one acts directly on the physical body and the other through man’s consciousness.[31]
-Steiner stated that man has an inner faculty for spiritual perception independent of the five senses.
+He taught two kinds of color treatments: one acts directly on the physical body and the other through one’s consciousness.[31]
+Steiner stated that humans possess an inner faculty for spiritual perception independent of the five senses.
 He developed an educational system based on color and rhythm.[39]
-There are many schools throughout the world based on his philosophy.
+There are many schools around the world based on his philosophy.

-Steiner was influenced by the German philosopher Johann Wolfgang von Goethe[22] (1749-1832).
-In contrast to Newton’s theory, Goethe created a physical science of color based on understanding colors through our five senses and our subjective approach to nature (Goethe 1976).
-In addition, Goethe taught that man is a part of life and could never be separated from it.[28][30]
+Steiner was influenced by the German philosopher Johann Wolfgang von Goethe (1749-1832).
+In contrast to Newton’s theory, Goethe developed a physical science of color based on understanding colors through our five senses and our subjective approach to nature.[22]
+Additionally, Goethe taught that man is part of life and could never be separated from it.[28][30]
 Steiner gave several lectures on color based on Goethe’s work and research.[38]

-Franz Mesmer, an Austrian often called the father of magnetic healing, lived in the early nineteenth century.
-He showed that the inviting atmosphere around an individual, the aura, indicated the individual’s physical condition.
-Mesmer taught that the energy sent forth by the sun had to be drawn into and distributed to the energy centers (often referred to as chakras) in the physical body.
-As the light enters the body, it divides itself into the seven colors of the spectrum.
-The proper color reaches and energizes the corresponding center.
-The physical body’s health depends on this light.[23]
+Franz Mesmer, an Austrian often referred to as the father of magnetic healing, lived in the early nineteenth century.
+He demonstrated that the inviting atmosphere surrounding an individual, known as the aura, indicated the individual’s physical condition.
+Mesmer taught that the energy emitted by the sun needed to be absorbed and distributed to the energy centers (often referred to as chakras) in the physical body.
+As light enters the body, it divides into the seven colors of the spectrum.
+The appropriate color reaches and energizes the corresponding center.
+The health of the physical body depends on this light.[23]

-Brook Simpson of the nineteenth century became known for his discoveries of light’s healing power by projecting it into the patient’s eyes.
-He successfully treated cataracts by the application of appropriate beams of light.
-He said that the eyes need the energy of sunlight to sustain their activity as the body needs food to keep it alive.
-Simpson indicated that colors have a therapeutic value, which is particularly potent when applied to the eyes.
-The visible rays of light are natural medicine for the physical body’s organs.[2]
+Brook Simpson of the nineteenth century became known for his discoveries regarding light’s healing power by projecting it into patients’ eyes.
+He successfully treated cataracts through the application of appropriate beams of light.
+He claimed that the eyes need the energy of sunlight to sustain their activity just as the body needs food to survive.
+Simpson asserted that colors have therapeutic value, particularly potent when applied to the eyes.
+The visible rays of light serve as natural medicine for the physical body’s organs.[2]

 Edwin D. Babbitt (1825-1905) was born in New York, USA.
-He is known for his great work on light Therapy: The Principles of Light and Color, first published in 1876.
-The book created a common reaction to color healing.
-In the book, Babbitt created a series of relations between light and elements of nature and light and minerals.
-He classified colors as warm colors and electrical colors.
+He is known for his significant work on light therapy: The Principles of Light and Color, first published in 1876.
+The book elicited a widespread response to color healing.
+In the book, Babbitt established a series of relationships between light and elements of nature, as well as light and minerals.
+He classified colors into warm colors and electrical colors.
 He argued that all things manifest their potencies and qualities through light—the power of light constructs materia.
-The seven colors of the sunlight are composed of different attributes and vibrations.
-Each color has its individual properties and chemical powers.[6]
-In his theory on color and color healing, Babbitt describes a new philosophy of molecules, ethers, and the inner nature of things.
-His philosophy includes his interpretation of the structure of the universe, universal psychic forces, magnetism, chromo-mentalism, and chromo-therapeutics.[13]
-Babbitt developed special Chromo-lenses of different colors to solarize water.
-In his book, Babbitt describes several successful cases of healing with light Therapy.
+The seven colors of sunlight comprise different attributes and vibrations.
+Each color possesses its own individual properties and chemical powers.[6]
+In his theory on color and color healing, Babbitt presents a new philosophy of molecules, ethers, and the inner nature of things.
+His philosophy encompasses his interpretation of the structure of the universe, universal psychic forces, magnetism, chromo-mentalism, and chromo-therapeutics.[13]
+Babbitt developed special chromo-lenses of different colors to solarize water.
+In his book, Babbitt recounts several successful cases of healing with light therapy.

-In the early days of the twentieth century, Dinshah P. Ghadiali,[19] a Hindu scientist, designed a theory explaining why and how the different spectrum colors have various therapeutic effects on organisms.
-Ghadiali’s approach taught that each organism and system of the physical body has a particular color that stimulates and another that inhibits the working of that organ or system.
-By knowing how different colors work on other body parts, the correct color application could correct the imbalance caused by afflicted organs.
-The disturbance caused by imbalances, therefore, created the occurrence of disease.
-Light healing aims to restore the healthy balance of the color energies within the body.
-Ghadiali’s most significant work on light Therapy is The Spectro Chromometry Encyclopedia from 1933.
-In this book, he explains light treatments’ theory and practice.[3]
-Ghadiali lived in the USA and was known for the many color lamps used for healing.
+In the early days of the twentieth century, Dinshah P. Ghadiali,[19] a Hindu scientist, developed a theory explaining why and how the different colors of the spectrum have various therapeutic effects on organisms.
+Ghadiali’s approach taught that each organism and system of the physical body has a specific color that stimulates and another that inhibits the functioning of that organ or system.
+By understanding how different colors influence various body parts, the correct application of color could remedy the imbalances caused by afflicted organs.
+The disturbances from these imbalances, therefore, led to disease occurrence.
+Light healing seeks to restore a healthy balance of color energies within the body.
+Ghadiali’s most significant work on light therapy is The Spectro Chromometry Encyclopedia from 1933.
+In this book, he explains the theory and practice of light treatments.[3]
+Ghadiali lived in the USA and was known for the many color lamps used in healing.

 S.G.J.
-Ouseley is one of the English light therapists of the twentieth century.
-In his work The Powers of the Rays from 1951, he describes his experience working with light in healing.
-In his theories on light, he claims that the past occultists had broadly the same basis of color science as we have today.
-The science of color rests on the laws of light manifested in the seven principal rays.
-These rays are intrinsically related to the seven planes of manifestation and the seven major glandular centers in the human body.
-Ouseley says that the basis of all treatment, whether physical or super-physical, restores and recharges the body’s cells with the correct color vibration through the glandular centers.[34]
+Ouseley is one of the prominent English light therapists of the twentieth century.
+In his work, The Powers of the Rays, published in 1951, he describes his experiences with light in healing.
+In his theories on light, he asserts that past occultists shared a similar foundation of color science as we do today.
+The science of color is based on the laws of light, reflected in the seven principal rays.
+These rays are intrinsically connected to the seven planes of manifestation and the seven major glandular centers in the human body.
+Ouseley states that the core of all physical or super-physical treatment is to restore and recharge the body’s cells with the appropriate color vibration through the glandular centers.[34]

-Faber Birren was an educator and a color researcher from Chicago, USA.
-He has written many articles and books about color healing and the psychology of color.
-In his work on Color Psychology and Color Therapy from 1950, he presents the most fundamental aspects of color and its effect on man and nature.
-For most of his life, he has studied the influences of color on people and their environment.
-Through his research, he has learned the duration of color effects on humans.
-He says that a standard and unforgivable error in most color research is that many practitioners must realize that color effects are always temporary.
+Faber Birren was an educator and color researcher from Chicago, USA.
+He wrote many articles and books on color healing and the psychology of color.
+In his work on Color Psychology and Color Therapy published in 1950, he presents the most fundamental aspects of color and its effects on humans and nature.
+For most of his life, he studied the influence of color on people and their environments.
+Through his research, he learned about the duration of color effects on humans.
+He states that a standard and unforgivable error in most color research is that many practitioners fail to realize that color effects are always temporary.
 Exposure to color does not cause a reaction of any substantial duration.
-It is not unlike the response to alcohol, tobacco, or coffee, where the energy is first highly stimulated, only to decrease fast.[11]
-Birren pioneered using available color to promote human welfare.
+It is not unlike the response to alcohol, tobacco, or coffee, where the energy is first highly stimulated, only to decrease quickly.[11]
+Birren pioneered the use of color to promote human welfare.

 Theo Gimbel[20][21] was a well-known light therapist of our time.
-He was brought up and educated in Switzerland but moved to England.
-In 1956, he founded the Hygeia College of Color Therapy (Hygeia Studios), where his complimentary light Therapy is available.
-He became interested in the effects of light when working with mentally disabled children.
-In his work Healing Through Colour from 1980, he describes his methods in light healing and diagnoses.
-His work in the Hygeia Studios resulted in the development of the Color Diagnostic Chart, which he uses for diagnosing disease.
-The diagnosis technique is complicated and takes time, but it is accurate and valuable in counseling.[36][42]
-Gimbel has also developed a therapy room with stained glass to filter the appropriate colors onto the patient, one healing color, and one complementary color.
-Through his extensive experience of light healing, Gimble has found that using an additional color alongside the healing color prolongs healing results (Gimble 1987, 1991).
+He was raised and educated in Switzerland before moving to England.
+In 1956, he founded the Hygeia College of Color Therapy (Hygeia Studios), where his complementary light therapy is available.
+He became interested in the effects of light while working with mentally disabled children.
+In his work Healing Through Colour from 1980, he describes his light healing and diagnosis methods.
+His work at the Hygeia Studios led to the development of the Color Diagnostic Chart, which he uses for diagnosing diseases.
+The diagnostic technique is complicated and time-consuming but accurate and valuable in counseling.[36][42]
+Gimbel developed a therapy room with stained glass to filter appropriate colors onto the patient, featuring one healing color and one complementary color.
+Through his extensive experience in light healing, Gimbel has found that using an additional color alongside the healing color prolongs the healing results.

-In Stockholm, Sweden, Karl Ryberg is a light therapist who works with counseling and light healing.
-He uses a specially designed projector with the lamp at the same temperature as the sun’s surface.
-He is a trained psychologist who always initiates his first treatment with a new patient by asking personal questions about upbringing, work, marital status, traumas, etc. Then, Ryberg chooses the treatment colors with the patient by picking out the “missing colors” of the patient’s environment.
-He then projects the missing colors onto the patient.
-Finally, he gives instructions on adding colors to their environment.[14][33]
+In Stockholm, Sweden, Karl Ryberg is a light therapist specializing in counseling and light healing.
+He utilizes a specially designed projector that operates at the same temperature as the sun’s surface.
+As a trained psychologist, he always begins his first treatment with a new patient by asking personal questions about their upbringing, work, marital status, traumas, etc. Following this, Ryberg selects the treatment colors with the patient by identifying the “missing colors” in the patient’s environment.
+He then projects these missing colors onto the patient.
+Finally, he provides guidance on incorporating colors into their daily life environment.[14][33]

 The Therapeutic Qualities of Light

-Therapists refer to light’s therapeutic qualities throughout the literature on light healing.
-Most therapists work with the seven colors of light, and a few work with eight colors.
-[21] [42] Another group of therapists refers to more than eight colors in their treatments[2][15].
-This section will present the therapeutic values of the seven spectrum colors, referring to the literature.
+Therapists refer to the therapeutic qualities of light throughout the literature on light healing.
+Most therapists work with seven light colors, while a few work with eight.[21][42]
+Another group of therapists refers to more than eight colors in their treatments.[2][15]
+This section will present the therapeutic values of the seven spectrum colors, referencing the literature.

 Color Red: Red symbolizes life, strength, and vitality.[42]
-It has the slowest wavelength and spectrum, ranging from orange-red to deep red.
+It has the slowest wavelength in the spectrum, ranging from orange-red to deep red.
 It is a potent energizer and stimulant.
-Its effect on hemoglobin increases energy, increases body temperature, and improves blood circulation.[24]
-Red stimulates the sensory nerves and is beneficial in smell, sight, hearing, taste, and touch deficiencies.[2]
-In addition, red radiation is used to assist the manufacture of new red blood cells.[15]
+Its effect on hemoglobin increases energy, raises body temperature, and improves blood circulation.[24]
+Red stimulates the sensory nerves and is beneficial for smell, sight, hearing, taste, and touch deficiencies.[2]
+In addition, red radiation is used to assist in the manufacture of new red blood cells.[15]

-Color Orange: Orange symbolizes feminine energy, the energy of creation.[42]
-It is a color halfway between red and yellow.
-Its healing power exceeds the two individual colors.[2]
-It stimulates milk production after childbirth.
-Orange stimulates the thyroid gland and depresses the parathyroid.
-It expands the lungs, has an anti-spasmodic effect on muscle cramps, and increases the pulse rate.[39]
-Orange gives joy and happiness and is suitable for creating a balance between our physical and mental nature.
-It changes the biochemical structure, which results in the dispersing of depression.[42]
+Color Orange: Orange symbolizes feminine energy and the energy of creation.[42]
+It is a color that lies halfway between red and yellow.
+Its healing power surpasses that of the two individual colors.[2]
+It stimulates milk production after childbirth, encourages the thyroid gland while suppressing the parathyroid.
+It expands the lungs, has an anti-spasmodic effect on muscle cramps, and increases pulse rate.[39]
+Orange brings joy and happiness, making it suitable for creating a balance between our physical and mental nature.
+It alters the biochemical structure, leading to the dispersing of depression.[42]

 Color Yellow: Yellow symbolizes the mind and intellect.[42]
 It activates the motor nerves and generates energy for the muscles.
-Yellow is a mixture of red and green.
-Therefore, it has both the stimulating potency of red vibrations and the reparative potency of green waves.[39]
-Yellow works with the skin, improving its texture, healing, and cleansing scars and other disorders such as eczema.
-It carries positive magnetic currents that are inspiring and stimulating, strengthening the nerves and stimulating mental activity.[42]
+Yellow is a mixture of red and green; therefore, it possesses both the stimulating potency of red vibrations and the reparative potency of green waves.[39]
+Yellow works with the skin, improving its texture and healing scars and other disorders such as eczema.
+It carries positive magnetic currents that inspire and stimulate, strengthening the nerves and enhancing mental activity.[42]
 Yellow purifies the bloodstream and activates the lymphatic system.
-It is excellent for the nerves and the brain, both as a stimulator and a nerve builder.[2]
+It is excellent for the nerves and the brain, acting as a stimulator and a nerve builder.[2]

-Color Green: Green is the color of balance, harmony, and sympathy and can bring a person’s energies into balance.
+Color Green: Green is the color of balance, harmony, and sympathy, and it can bring a person’s energies into balance.
 It is the middle color of the spectrum.
-Green has antiseptic properties, which are helpful in cases of infection.
+Green has antiseptic properties that are helpful in cases of infection.
 It can also be used for detoxification and in cases of heart disease.[42]
 Green is cooling, soothing, and calming – both physically and mentally.
 It relieves tension and is hypnotic to the sympathetic nervous system.[39]
-Green is a disinfectant, germicide, antiseptic, and bactericide.
+Green acts as a disinfectant, germicide, antiseptic, and bactericide.
 It is thought to be the color of Vitamin B1.[2]

-Color Blue: Blue is the color that symbolizes inspiration, devotion, peace, and tranquility.[42]
+Color Blue: Blue symbolizes inspiration, devotion, peace, and tranquility.[42]
 It is the opposite of red and possesses cooling qualities.
-It is a depressant for motor nerves, fast pulse, pain, temperature reduction, and combatting infection or inflammation.[15]
-Blue increases the metabolism, builds vitality, promotes growth, slows the heart’s action, and acts as a tonic on the body.
-It has antiseptic properties, contracting potencies for muscles and blood vessels, and a soothing or cooling effect on inflammations.[39]
-Blue acts as a balancing and harmonizing color that returns the bloodstream to normal when it becomes overactive and inflamed.[2]
+It acts as a depressant for motor nerves, fast pulse, pain, temperature reduction, and combatting infection or inflammation.[15]
+Blue increases metabolism, builds vitality, promotes growth, slows the heart’s action, and serves as a tonic for the body.
+It has antiseptic properties, contracting effects on muscles and blood vessels, and provides a soothing or cooling effect on inflammation.[39]
+Blue is a balancing and harmonizing color that restores the bloodstream to normal when it becomes overactive and inflamed.[2]

 Color Indigo: Indigo helps purify the body, including the blood.
 It suits eye inflammations and ear problems and relieves swellings and extreme pain.[15]
 Indigo helps to broaden the mind and free it from fears and inhibitions.
 Because indigo color relates to the mind, it can affect us psychologically and powerfully involve mental complaints.[42]
 Indigo is cooling and astringent in its results.
 Indigo is a parathyroid stimulant, a thyroid depressant, and a blood purifier.
 It is a phagocyte builder and effectively stops excessive bleeding.
 It promotes muscle tone, respiratory depression, and insensibility to pain.[39]
-According to Amber[2] and Anderson[3], indigo is a powerful anesthetic and can induce total insensibility without losing consciousness.
+Indigo is a powerful anesthetic and can induce total insensibility without losing consciousness.[2][3]

 Cases of Light Treatment